AntonUden/Trollface-prank/README.md

 # Trollface-prank
-C# Prank program that displays a trollface at the mouse pointer
+C# Prank that displays a trollface at the mouse pointer

 To close the program press alt + f4